BecaLParker/Javabuzz/README.md

 My first javascript files

 ## What does it do?
-- Prints the numbers from 1 to 100 in the console
+- Prints the numbers from 1 to 100 in the console BUT:
     - If a number is divisible by 3 print "Java" instead
     - If a number is divisible by 5 print "Buzz" instead
     - If a number is divisible by 3 and 5 print "JavaBuzz" instead

 ## Learning Objectives covered
 - Use Jasmine to Test-Drive Development